epfl-systemf/Warblre/README.md

 - **Proven-safe**:
     We proved that the regex engine resulting from our mechanization always terminate and that no error (access out-of-bounds, assertion failure, ...) occurs.
 - **Faithful**:
-    Once combined with a JavaScript runtime, the extracted engine passes (almost) all tests related to regexes.
+    Once combined with a JavaScript runtime, the extracted engine passes all tests related to regexes.

 ![*Curruca communis* perched on a branch](etc/cover.webp)